Kicksecure/security-misc/README.md

 #### User space

-- Disable the usage of `ptrace()` by all processes as it enables programs to inspect and modify other active processes
+- Disable the usage of `ptrace()` by all processes as it enables programs to inspect and modify other active processes.

 - Maximize the bits of entropy used for mmap ASLR across all CPU architectures.